Prendergast School: The School today

-Prendergast School is a voluntary aided, non-denominational Comprehensive school of about 770 girls in the 11-18 age range (Year 7 to Year 13), including 180 in the sixth form (Year 12 and Year 13).
-In the 2007/2008 academic school year, there was a small intake of boys into the sixth form.
-In Year 7 it accepts applicants of all abilities and the admissions policy is largely based on proximity, but, as the school specialises in music and modern foreign languages, up to 10% of its intake can be determined by aptitude in these subjects.
+Prendergast School is an comprehensive academy-converter of about 1000 girls in the 11-18 age range (Year 7 to Year 13), including 180 in the sixth form (Year 12 and Year 13).
+Since the 2007/2008 academic school year, there has been a small intake of boys into the sixth form.
+In Year 7 it accepts applicants of all abilities and the admissions policy is largely based on proximity, but, as the school specialises in music, up to 10% of its intake can be determined by aptitude in this subject.

 In recent years, official KS2-KS4 value-added indicators have consistently put the school in the top 10–15% of maintained schools.
 The Ofsted report of March 2003 noted, however, that attainment on entry to the school was higher than the national average.
 In the subsequent Ofsted report of March 2007, the school was awarded Grade 1 (outstanding) in overall effectiveness.

 The school is linked with the Worshipful Company of Leathersellers, a City Livery Company, which gives occasional financial support, mainly for capital projects.
 It also awards three bursaries each year to leavers who are going on to university.
 Four members of the company are foundation governors.
 Although secular, the school also has historical links with the parish of Lewisham.

 In 2008, there was a proposal, subject to consultation, to involve the school in a federation with Crofton School and a new 3-16 school in Lewisham.
 In September 2009, Prendergast School became Prendergast Hilly Fields College, having become part of a Federation with the Crofton School, now known as Prendergast Ladywell Fields College.
 Prendergast Vale College joined the federation in 2011.
 In 2015 all three dropped 'College' from their names and Prendergast also dropped 'Hilly Fields'.
 In 2015 an attempt was made to academise the school.
+The schools subsequently converted to academy status in January 2024.